FintanH/talks/read-the-functional-manual/slides.md

 # The Product of Our Work

-* This is sound like a broken record at this stage
+* This might sound like a broken record at this stage

 * But, we can document our Product Types as well